 My other main leisure interests are photography, travelling and architecture (well, looking at interesting buildings and photographing them, preferably in exotic locations).
 I'm a member of Alresford Camera Club — but don't confuse enthusiasm with talent: I regularly fail to do well in the club competitions. ;-) Having said that, I somwhow managed to win the Best of the Best award for the best photograph in club competitions for the 2010–11 season.
 In case you're interested, a small version of the winning photograph is reproduced below.
 It is suitably exotic: people fishing on Lake Umayo, taken with my trusty D300 at the Sillustani pre-Inca site near Lake Titicaca in Peru.
 Oh, and you can forget all that guff about good lighting only being available within half an hour of sunrise or sunset: this was taken shortly after noon!

 I'm generally a lousy cook but occasionally manage to throw together a Thai meal.
-Thanks to Saint Delia, I also bake all my own bread.
+Thanks to Saint Delia, I also like to bake bread.
 Sadly, I developed an allergy to alcohol in my mid-20s, which makes me popular ferrying people to and from events around Christmas.

 I write with a pen.
 You know, ink and stuff.
 Italic.
 Nib like a small spade.